-The TSR AIR is a small, high-performance, low power, data logger that can autonomously recognize and capture long and short duration events via built-in sensors.
+The TSR AIR is a small, high-performance, low power, data logger that can autonomously recognize and capture long and short duration events via embedded sensors.
 The primary use for the TSR AIR is to collect data in various scenarios while mounted to the interior or exterior of a test article.
 Captured events can be started by crossing sensor thresholds, or by an external trigger.
 The device can also collect events based on a date and time or time interval.
 The device will stay in a low power state when not in use.
 The units can be daisy chained to share DTS bus signals and synchronization information.

-- Shock rated to 500 g for dynamic testing environments. - Sample rates up to 20,000 sps on 18 channels simultaneously (record in place or data streaming). - Real-time data streaming up to 20,000 sps per channel. - 3 channels of low g acceleration, 3 channels of high g acceleration, 3 channels of angular rate, temperature and pressure. - Ethernet PTPv2 communications (IEEE 1588) easily supports synchronization of hundreds of channels. - Optional time source synchronization using IRIG-B122 and GPS standards. - LED indicators for system and power status.
+- Shock rated to 500 g for dynamic testing environments. - Sample rates up to 10,000 sps (real-time data streaming) or 20,000 sps (record in place) on all channels simultaneously. - Contains independent, embedded sensors for low g acceleration (vibration), high g acceleration (shock), angular rate, temperature and pressure. - Ethernet PTPv2 communications (IEEE 1588) easily supports synchronization of hundreds of channels. - Optional time source synchronization using IRIG-B1xx or GPS/1PPS standards. - LED indicators for system and power status.